 - keep it away from untrained family members and guests

 - secure it in the event of a break-in

 And, a few good safe accessories to organize and keep your guns in mint condition is a close second.

 Today, our focus is how well that safe can keep your guns away from small children, teenagers, guests, and anyone who might attempt to break into a home and think it would be easy to steal your gun.

 Turns out, many of those sold do a lousy job of securing your weapon!

 In fact, many gun safes have been recalled or pulled from shelves because of vulnerabilities that allow users to open the safes using common household objects, or defects that cause the locking mechanism to function incorrectly.

 Did you register your purchase so that you could get spammed . . . er, I mean notified of a recall?

 Either way, here are nine popular gun safes that you should avoid if you are looking to purchase one to add to your home security plan.

-And be sure to check out our list of the best handgun safes when you’re done!
+And be sure to check out our opinion of the features to look for in a safe at https://24-7-home-security.com/must-have-features-for-the-best-gun-safes/